 - Certify your employees’ salary loan applications

-Go to the member registration form on the SSS Member Portal.
+2. Click the registration link on the SSS Member Login page

 Provide the following information completely and correctly:

+- CRN/SS Number.
 The 12-digit CRN is the Common Reference Number found on your UMID card.
-If you don’t have this ID card yet, enter your 10-digit SSS number—found on the upper right corner of your Personal Record form (E-1)—with no space or hyphen (-).
+If you don’t have this ID card yet, enter your 10-digit SSS number found in the upper right corner of your Personal Record form (E-1)—with no space or hyphen (-).

 - Savings Account Number – This applies to SSS pensioners.
 Enter the bank account number (must be registered in the SSS) you’re using to receive your monthly pension.
 It can be a Citibank cash card, UnionBank SSS Quick Card, or UMID-ATM savings account number.

-- Mobile Number – It’s the cellphone number you registered in the SSS (not necessarily your current mobile number).
-Find it on your E-1 form or latest Member Data Change Request form (if you’ve updated your member records).
+- Mobile Number Registered in SSS – The cellphone number you registered in the SSS (not necessarily your current mobile number).
+Find it on your E-1 form or the latest Member Data Change Request form (if you’ve updated your member records).